AlexandruAdrian/iQuestUniversity-TimeManagement/README.md

 # iQuestUniversity-TimeManagement

 To run this application all you need to do is open the login.html file.
-The app uses data.json file as a form of storage where I added a couple of test users. (more fictive data to be added)
+The app uses the reqres.in api to fetch fake users data

+LOGIN examples
+email: george.bluth@reqres.in
+password: 12345

+email: janet.weaver@reqres.in
+password: 12345